A woman received several painful stings after she ate a squid's sperm bag in 2011.

 Some truth underlies these stories, but associated headlines (as well as some of the details) are severely misleading or wholly inaccurate and have led some readers to believe that a woman was "impregnated" by a squid via her mouth.

-The most misleading aspect of this rumor comes down to the words “pregnant” or “impregnate.”
+The most misleading aspect of this rumor comes down to the words "pregnant" or "impregnate."
 Although these words were frequently employed by outlets presumably hoping to generate clicks on their stories, they are inaccurate.
-The episode of Weird Wild World is actually referring to a case report that was originally published in Pathology International in September 2011:
+The episode of Weird Wild World was actually referring to a case report originally published in Pathology International in September 2011:

 We present a case of stinging in the oral cavity caused by ingestion of the sperm bags of a squid.
 The patient experienced severe pain in her oral cavity immediately after eating raw squid.
 When she was examined at our hospital, we found that several small whitish spindle‐shaped stings were stuck to the mucous membrane of the hard palate.
 A biopsy was performed, and the whitish stings were removed as well.
 We also performed a histological examination of the remaining part of the raw squid brought by the patient.
 The biopsy showed that the sperm bags of the squid had thrust into the squamous epithelium of the patient.
 The remaining part of the raw squid consisted of the testis and the sperm bags.
 After removal of all stings, the pain reduced, and the wound healed in due course.
 Larva migrans and anisakiasis are infections known to be caused by consumption of raw seafood.
 Although the condition reported here is relatively rare, doctors should also keep this condition in mind for patients reporting pain after eating raw seafood.